g-krisztian/pomodoro/README.md

 To get an interactive development environment run:

-    lein figwheel
+    lein fig:build

-and open your browser at [localhost:3449](http://localhost:3449/).
+and open your browser at [localhost:9500](http://localhost:9500/).
 This will auto compile and send all changes to the browser without the need to reload.
 After the compilation process is complete, you will get a Browser Connected REPL.
 An easy way to try it is: